zhaiso1/COVID19/README.md

 # Learning from Real World Data about Combinatorial Treatment Selection for COVID-19
+# Overview
-We provide an analysis pipeline for the best combinatorial treatment selection in combination therapy.
+Here, we provide an analysis pipeline for the best combinatorial treatment selection in combination therapy.